TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Resources/Private/Language.rst

         :ref:`xliff_api`.

-In the folder :file:`EXT:my_extension/Resources/Private/Languages/` language files in format :file:`.xlf` are stored.
+In the folder :file:`EXT:my_extension/Resources/Private/Languages/` language files are stored in format :file:`.xlf`.

 This folder contains all language labels supplied by the extension in the default language English.